-Twenty-something Richard travels to Thailand and finds himself in possession of a strange map.
-Rumours state that it leads to a solitary beach paradise, a tropical bliss - excited and intrigued, he sets out to find it.
+Vicenarian Richard travels to Thailand and finds himself in possession of a strange map.
+Rumours state that it leads to a solitary beach paradise, a tropical bliss.
+Excited and intrigued, he sets out to find it.

-Two households, both alike in dignity.
-In Fair Verona where we lay our scene.
-From ancient grudge break to new mutiny.
-Where civil blood makes civil hands unclean.
+Two households, both alike in dignity, in fair Verona, where we lay our scene.
+From ancient grudge break to new mutiny, where civil blood makes civil hands unclean.
 From forth the fatal loins of these two foes, a pair of star-crossed lovers take their life, whose misadventured piteous overthrows doth, with their death, bury their parents' strife.
 The fearful passage of their death-marked love and the continuance of their parents' rage, which, but their children's end, naught could ...

 See more »

 64 of 101 people found this review helpful.

 Was this review helpful to you?